AlexPoint/SubtitlesParser/README.md

 ### Quickstart

-You can check the Test project for more sample codes.
+You can check the Test project for subtitles files and more sample codes.

 #### Universal parser